Rocket Internet and Zalando to unveil listing plans in Sept -sources

 Zalando, which is holding an investor presentation on its business next Thursday, and Rocket Internet are likely to list stakes of around 15 percent each by selling new shares, separate sources have previously said.

 Larger offers would risk diluting existing shareholders too much, something they want to avoid, bankers said.
-One banker estimated Zalando was seeking to raise around 900 million euros (0.72 billion pounds) and Rocket Internet about 800 million euros.
+One banker estimated Zalando was seeking to raise around 900 million euros (723 million pounds) and Rocket Internet about 800 million euros.

 The companies declined to comment.